Key Breed Facts

 The average life expectancy of a Dachshund is between 12 and 13 years when properly cared for and fed an appropriate good quality diet to suit their ages.

-One of the most concerning health issues seen in Dachshunds affects their spines due to the fact it is so long.
-With this said, the breed is known to suffer from its fair share of spinal injuries which is why it's essential that care be taken when sharing a home with a Dachshund puppy.
-Jumping up on furniture or running up and down stairs can cause a lot of damage to a Dachshund's spine so has to be avoided at all costs.
+One of the most concerning health issues seen in Dachshunds of all varieties is Intervertebral Disc Disease (IVDD) which affects their spines and this is related to the dwarfism gene which causes their short legs.
+As a result, the breed is known to be at a higher risk of spinal injuries than some other breeds.
+IVDD X-ray screening is now available for breeding dogs to help reduce the inherited risk.
+It is also essential that care be taken when sharing a home with a Dachshund puppy.
+Jumping up on furniture or running up and down stairs can cause damage to a growing Dachshund's spine so must be avoided at all costs.
 Other health issues that affect the breed include the following:

 As with any other breed, Dachshunds need to be groomed on a regular basis to make sure their coats and skin are kept in top condition.
 They also need to be given regular daily exercise to ensure they remain fit and healthy.
 On top of this, they need to be fed good quality food that meets all their nutritional needs throughout their lives.